When a caravan of Central American migrants recently showed up at the US border, many wondered what their odds of getting asylum would be.

 “Country conditions always can have a big influence over whether you have legitimate grounds for asylum or not,” TRAC co-director Susan B. Long said.

 Another hugely important aspect is whether the asylum seeker has an attorney.

 Nationalities with low denial rates for US asylum

 “Without representation, the deck is stacked against an asylum seeker,” TRAC said.

 In fact, “your odds are five times better to get asylum if you have an attorney,” Long said.

 Other nationalities with low denial rates include Egypt, Ethiopia, Syria and Burkina Faso.
-All had attorney representation in more than 89% percent of cases decided in that time frame.
+Those asylum seekers had attorney representation in more than 89% percent of cases decided between October 2011 and September 2017.

-"A lot don't have the resources to pay for it," Long said.
-"There are a lot of attorneys trying to be of pro bono assistance, but the need is great."
+“A lot don’t have the resources to pay” for an attorney, Long said.
+“There are a lot of attorneys trying to be of pro bono assistance, but the need is great.”

 Are there any reasons you might be denied for sure?

 Yes.
 According to the Department of Homeland Security, you may not be granted asylum if: